zkhan122/ai-ml-da/ml/zayaans-ml/linear-regression-cost-function/README.md

 -- Formulas: --

-The equation for cost with one variable is:
+The equation for finding the loss or cost (using MSE - mean squared error) with one variable is:
   $$J(w,b) = \frac{1}{2m} \sum\limits_{i = 0}^{m-1} (f_{w,b}(x^{(i)}) - y^{(i)})^2 \tag{1}$$

 where